Meiro Koizumi

 Through the medium of sculpture, Koizumi is attempting to move to the next stage of experimentation, questioning the materiality of the body, which is the essence of the body, and wondering, “Has the human body been converted into data and patterns and objectified in exchange for progress and development throughout history?”

-We hope this exhibition will give you a opportunity to think how we can recover the essence of our original raw experience and the rich space of humanity from our bodies, which have been reduced to objects, and feel the sense of foreboding for the future that Koizumi presents.
+We hope this exhibition will give you an opportunity to think how we can recover the essence of our original raw experience and the rich space of humanity from our bodies, which have been reduced to objects, and feel the sense of foreboding for the future that Koizumi presents.

 This is Koizumi’s first solo exhibition at MUJIN-TO Production in five years, revealing his new works that will lead to overseas projects for the next year.